alsyundawy/dns-blocklists/README.md

 :green_circle: yes :yellow_square: partially :x: no

 > [!IMPORTANT]
-> The native tracker lists encompass all trackers used for monitoring user activity, which may also result in certain restrictions.
-These lists are integrated across the standard tiers—Light, Normal, Pro, Pro++, and Ultimate—each providing different levels of blocking:
+> Native tracker lists cover everything used to monitor user activity, which can occasionally limit functionality too.
+They're integrated across all the standard tiers (Light, Normal, Pro, Pro++, Ultimate), each at a different blocking level:
 >
-> - Light to Pro: These lists only block native trackers that do not interfere with functionality, ensuring a smooth experience.
+> - Light through Pro: only block native trackers that won't break functionality, for a smooth experience.
-> - Pro++ (Aggressive): This list blocks additional native trackers that may cause some restrictions or limit certain features.
+> - Pro++ (aggressive): blocks extra native trackers that might cause some restrictions or limit certain features.
-> - Ultimate: This list provides the most comprehensive blocking, including all native trackers for maximum privacy.
+> - Ultimate: the most thorough option, blocking all native trackers for max privacy.
 >
-> By choosing a specific list version, you can control how aggressively native trackers are blocked according to your preferences.
+> Pick whichever tier matches how aggressive you want to be about native tracker blocking.
 >
-> When combining native tracker lists with standard lists, you may need to manually unblock certain native trackers as required.
+> When combining native tracker lists with the standard lists, you might need to manually unblock a specific tracker here or there.

 | Device/Service | Adblock | DNSMasq | Wildcard<br>Asterisk | Wildcard<br>Domains | RPZ |
 |:-------|:--------:|:--------:|:---------:|:--------:|:--------:|